ChrisWK51/ChrisWK51/content/posts/CDCBot/index.md

 I built a Discord bot called CDC Bot to make server management easier and more fun.
 The bot helps automate repetitive tasks and adds some cool interactive commands for users.

-I coded it in Python using the Discord.py library.
+I coded it in **Python** using the [Discord.py](https://discordpy.readthedocs.io/) library, which made it easy to interact) library.
 I also added Flask to create simple webhooks so UptimeRobot could monitor the bot and restart it if it went offline.

 The bot was used in some private Discord servers for a while but is now retired.
 It mainly helped with moderation stuff